 We Collect Personal Information: Related and Secondary Purposes

 How do we collect your personal data?

-- Third party or publicly available sources – We also receive data about you from various third-party program and public sources.
+Third-party or publicly available sources – We also receive data about you from various third-party programs and public sources.

 Usage of your Data

 Like most organizations, we also collect, use and disclose information for purposes related to or secondary to our primary purposes.
 The most common examples of our related and secondary purposes are as follows:

 - To invoice clients or patients for goods or services that were not paid for at the time, to process credit card payments or to collect unpaid accounts.